 Sapphires are among the most durable naturally occurring elements in the world.
 Gemstones are rated on their ability to withstand scratching.
 Based on the Mohs Scale of Hardness sapphires score a 9 out of 10 only a diamond has more hardness but not such magnificent colours.

-Every sapphires are a scarce natural resource.
-In particular very transparent stones with good clarity and colour distribution for faceting jewels.
-In terms of comparing same quality sapphires of up to one carats are more common, larger sapphires of up to three carats are possible to source but even more scare.
-However over five carats sapphires are very scarce and above ten carats sapphires are a exceptional jewel as an absolutely rarity.
+Sapphires are a scarce natural resource.
+Sapphires are very transparent stones with good clarity and colour distribution for faceting jewels.
+In terms of comparison, quality sapphires of up to one carats are more common, but larger sapphires of up to three carats are possible to source but even more scarce.
+However, sapphires weighing over 5 carats are very scarce and those above ten carats in weight are undoubtedly exceptional jewels and considered absolute rarities.

 Sapphire is one of the very first gemstones to ever be flux grown in a laboratory (1902).
-Therefore the age of the sapphire do not give an indication whether it is natural or not.
-Same accounts for heat treatment of corundum which was firstly mentioned in 1240 AD.
+Therefore the age of the sapphire does not give an indication whether it is natural or not.
+The same accounts for heat treatment of corundum which was firstly mentioned in 1240 AD.

-Some sapphires are known to have a colour change (similar to alexandrite), changing from blues hues in daylight to violetish blue, violetish purple or reddish purples in incandescent light.
-This effect is caused by the interaction of the sapphire, which absorbs specific wavelengths of light, and the light-source, whose spectral output varies depending upon the illuminate.
+Some sapphires are known to have a colour change (similar to alexandrite), changing from blue hues in daylight to violetish blue, violetish purple or reddish purples in incandescent light.
+This effect is caused by the sapphire, which absorbs specific wavelengths of light; and the light-source, whose spectral output varies depending upon the illumination.
 Traces of metal impurities in the sapphire, such as chromium and vanadium, are responsible for the colour change.

 Sapphires can have a starburst effect in them due to rutile or white silk, giving them the name “star sapphires“ based on the optical effect of asterism.
-The six-ray star pattern on the surface of the stone is only visible in cabochon-cut sapphire.
-Same applies of more intense pink and red corundum called “star ruby”.
+The six-ray star pattern on the surface of the stone is only visible in cabochon-cut sapphires.
+The same applies to more intense pink and red corundum called “star ruby.”

-Very rarely found are bi-colour sapphires.
+Very rarely, there are bi-coloured sapphires that could be found.
 The bi-colour sapphire is a stone that contains two colours as a result of colour zoning.
-Colour zoning occurs when there is an uneven distribution of colour in a stone, and is caused during formation of the crystal when conditions of the trace elements which colour the stone, change.
+Colour zoning occurs when there is an uneven distribution of colour in a stone.
+It is caused during the formation of the crystal when conditions of the trace elements which colour the stone undergoes change.

 The name sapphire comes from the Latin expression “sapphirus”, which derives from the Greek “sappheiros”.
 This means “blue”.
 The term also exists in Hebrew “Sappir”, in ancient Iranian “Sani-prijam” and in Sanskrit “Shani Priya”.
 There it means “love of Saturn” and is assigned to Saturn.

 Sapphires have been treasured as some of the most precious gemstones for thousands of years.
-Popular in ancient Roman, ancient Persia, and throughout the “Middle Ages”.
-The oldest blue sapphire deposit was found is Sri Lanka.
+Historic records indicate that sapphires were popular in ancient Rome, Persia, and throughout the middle ages.
+The oldest blue sapphire deposit was discovered in Sri Lanka.
 The term “sapphire from Sri Lanka” was used as early as 480 BC by Romans.

-Ceylon or Sri Lanka is still fondly called “Rathna Deepa” in the native language meaning “Land of Gems” and Ratnapura one of the main mining areas derived its name from the gem industry “City of Gems”.
+Ceylon or Sri Lanka is still fondly called “Rathna Deepa” in the native language meaning “Land of Gems.”
+The city of Ratnapura is one of the main gem mining areas in the country and derived its name, meaning “city of gems,” from the gem industry.

-For centuries, sapphire has been associated with royalty and romance.
+For centuries, sapphires have been associated with royalty and romance.
 Deep blue sapphires likely contributed to the naming of the colour “royal blue”.
 Royal blue sapphires were often worn by medieval kings, some of whom believed that the gemstones would protect them from their enemies.